-The mountain town of Minca truly burst onto the Colombia travel scene a few years ago and has been a favourite since.
+The mountain town of Minca burst onto the Colombia travel scene a few years ago and has been a traveler’s favourite since.

-Staying in Minca revolves entirely around being in nature, with hostels competing to offer the best sunset jungle views or nicest spots by the river.
+Staying in Minca is all about being in nature, with hostels competing to offer the best sunset jungle views or nicest spots by the river.

 I strongly recommend staying either on the fringes of town or somewhere more remote, as this is where you find the best hostels in Minca.